Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Geometric desingularisation

 Equation~\eqref{eq:k1_mu} admits the two principal steady states

-\begin{lemma} The point $p_a^{k_0}$ is a partially hyperbolic steady state of Equation~\eqref{eq:k1_mu}, with the following eigenvalues (and eigenvectors) in the corresponding linearisation: \begin{itemize} \item the simple eigenvalue $-2^{3/4}$ with eigenvector $(1, 0, \dots, 0)$, corresponding to $u_{1, 1}$; \item the eigenvalue $-2^{3/4}$ with multiplicity $k_0 - 1$ and eigenvectors $(0, 0, 0, \dots, 1, \dots, 0)$, where non-zero entries appear at the $(k + 2)$-th position, corresponding to $u_{k, 1}$ with $2 \le k \le k_0$; \item the eigenvalue $0$ with multiplicity $k_0 + 1$, corresponding to $r_1$, $v_{k, 1}$, and $\varepsilon_1^{1/3}$, with $2 \le k \le k_0$. \end{itemize} \end{lemma} \begin{proof} Direct calculation. \end{proof} To describe the transition through chart $K_1$, i.e., to approximate the corresponding transition map, we define the following sections for the flow of \eqref{eq:K1-system}:
+where $\mathbf{0}$ denotes the zero vector in $\bbR^{k_0 - 1}$. \begin{lemma} The point $p_a^{k_0}$ is a partially hyperbolic steady state of Equation~\eqref{eq:k1_mu}, with the following eigenvalues and eigenvectors in the corresponding linearisation: \begin{itemize} \item the simple eigenvalue $-2^{3/4}$ with eigenvector $(1, 0, \dots, 0)$, corresponding to $u_{1, 1}$; \item the eigenvalue $-2^{3/4}$ with multiplicity $k_0 - 1$ and eigenvectors $(0, \dots, 1, \dots, 0)$, where non-zero entries appear at the $(k + 2)$-th position, corresponding to $u_{k, 1}$ ($2 \le k \le k_0$); and \item the eigenvalue $0$ with multiplicity $k_0 + 1$, corresponding to $r_1$, $v_{k, 1}$ ($2 \le k \le k_0$), and $\varepsilon_1^{1/3}$. \end{itemize} \end{lemma} \begin{proof} Direct calculation. \end{proof} To describe the transition through chart $K_1$, i.e., to approximate the corresponding transition map, we define the following sections for the flow of \eqref{eq:K1-system}:

-for some $\delta >0$ sufficiently small.
+for sufficiently small $\delta >0$.
 Next, we need to determine the transition time between $\SigmaInOne$ and $\SigmaOutOne$, which will allow us to derive estimates for the corresponding orbits as they pass through chart $K_1$. \begin{lemma} The transition time between the sections $\SigmaInOne$ and $\SigmaOutOne$ under the flow of~\eqref{eq:K1-system} is given by

 \end{lemma} \begin{proof} The explicit solution of Equation~\eqref{eq:K1-system-eps1} for $\varepsilon_1$ reads